hkiang01/Entity-Property-Linker/README.md

    This also makes deployments easier as some changes might be tightly coupled between, e.g., DB and API.

-2. Migrations in the API (see [Pattern: Database per service](https://microservices.io/patterns/data/database-per-service.html))
+3. Migrations in the API (see [Pattern: Database per service](https://microservices.io/patterns/data/database-per-service.html))

+   You need migrations.
+Don't create separate files that you need to run manually.
+Your application should be as easy to run and deploy as possible.

+4. UI React components grouped by features (see [File Structure](https://reactjs.org/docs/faq-structure.html#grouping-by-features-or-routes))

+   This makes it easier to focus on features that deliver business value vs getting lost in the technical details of how to implement business features.

+5. API calls build into React UI components.

+   The whole point of components is that they're reusable.
+There should be as few tightly coupled relationships between files as possible.

 ## Prerequisites